cmayron/Legal-Calculus/README.md

 # **📦 LCES EDITIONS BLOCK (LCES‑E)**
 **Domain‑Specific Editions in the GitHub Repository**

-The Legal Calculus Environment System includes multiple domain‑specific editions.
+The Legal Calculus Educational System includes multiple domain‑specific editions.
 Each edition applies the Six Calculi to a specific court environment, providing tailored workflows, field guides, and procedural structures.

 These editions are housed in this GitHub repository.